digitalocean/terraform-provider-digitalocean/docs/resources/gradientai.md

 ### Update description and tags

-Once a model has been imported, its `description` and `tags` can be updated in place.
+Once a model has been imported, its `description` and `tags` can be updated in place for any source type.
 Re-applying the configuration below against an existing model will issue a metadata-update API call without re-importing the artifacts.

 ```hcl
 resource "digitalocean_gradientai_custom_model" "example" {